-CAUTION: Two gas line installations at the same time are prohibited.
-The access plate to the simple switching means shall not be opened while the heater is in operation.
+CAUTION: Two gas line installation at the same time is forbidden.
+Do not open the cover while the machine is running.

-This appliance can be used with propane or natural gas.
-It is shipped from the factory adjusted for use with propane.
+Heater is pre-set at factory for propane gas; no changes are required for connecting to propane.
 Only a qualified installer or service technician can perform gas selection and connecting to gas supply.